 In addition to direct expenditures on RECs, RPS budgets also feature allocations for several additional purposes, collectively referred to as "Set Asides".
 First, pursuant to Section 1-75(c)(1)(0) of the Act, the greater of 5% (of the combined RPS budgets of the utilities) or \$10,000,000 each year will be allocated to the Illinois Solar for All Program.
 See Section 0 for details on that allocation.
 Second, also pursuant to Section 1-75(c)(1)(0), in each of the delivery years 2017-2018, 2021-2022, and 2025-2026, \$10,000,000 of ComEd's RPS Budget will be allocated to fund solar job training programs pursuant to Section 16-108.12 of the PUA.
 Third, a reasonable amount of each budget will be set aside for administrative expenses (including, but not limited to, expenses related to development of this Revised Plan and future updates, the management of procurements and programs, Adjustable Block Program Administrator expenses not covered by fees charged to participants, and fees charged by tracking systems for the retirement of RECs).
-The IPA, for this Revised Plan, proposes to set aside 0.65% of the budget for these administrative expenses, and will refine this Set Aside as more obligations, followed by RECs for the Illinois Solar for All Program, followed by RECs necessary to comply with the new wind and solar procurement requirements, and finally RECs necessary to meet the remaining RPS requirements.
-20 ILCS 3855/1-75(c)(1)(F).
-In its Order approving the Initial Plan, the Commission determined that "such a conflict is possible" if the Agency were to conduct procurements to meet the remaining RPS requirements (i.e., the annual goals found in Section 1-75(c)(1)(B) of the Act), and thus granted various parties' requests to cancel those procurements.
-Docket No. 17-0838, Final Order dated April 3, 2018 at 41-42.

-information becomes available.246 Table 3-18 shows the annual RPS funds to be allocated to each of these Set Asides.
+The IPA, for this Revised Plan, proposes to set aside 0.65% of the budget for these administrative expenses, and will refine this Set Aside as more information becomes available.238 Table 3-18 shows the annual RPS funds to be allocated to each of these Set Asides.

 Unspent funds for delivery years 2017-2018 through 2019-2020 will roll over and be available for the subsequent delivery year.
-Up to half of any roll over funds, moreover, may be allocated to cover any "funding shortfall" for the Illinois Solar for All Program (see Sections 2.6.1 and 8.4.3 for more details); however, at this time no allocation is planned or expected.247 The Agency will request updated data from the utilities each spring and fall and will update RPS budgets and goals to reflect that updated information.
+Up to half of any roll over funds, moreover, may be allocated to cover any "funding shortfall" for the Illinois Solar for All Program (see Sections 2.6.1 and 8.4.3 for more details); however, at this time no allocation is planned or expected.239 The Agency will request updated data from the utilities each spring and fall and will update RPS budgets and goals to reflect that updated information.
 The update will be posted to the Agency's website.
 The Agency will use those updates to make determinations related to utilization of any available funds as described further in Section 3.22.